-Before you can use TurnItIn, you must request access to it through the Advanced Learning Center at The University of Memphis.
+Before you can use TurnItIn, you must request access to it through the Center for Teaching and Learning at The University of Memphis.
 The starting point is its document TurnItIn: Academic Integrity Software.

 You will be asked to complete a checklist of steps you need to take, including becoming familiar with the Student Handbook, the Faculty Handbook, the